get rid off white list notification.

 -

-Dan Caruk commented
+Dan Caruk

 What this guy said.
 Until ads stop giving me viruses, malware, adware, spyware, cryptocurrency miners, and other garbage, I will never whitelist.